freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-talk-about-hobbies-and-interests/task-7.md

 ---

-c) `I've heard there are massive communities of people into coding.`
+`I've heard there are massive communities of people into coding.`

 ---

-d) `I hearing there are massive communities of people into coding.`
+`I hearing there are massive communities of people into coding.`

 ### --feedback--